jitsi/jitsi-meet/react-native-sdk/README.md

 - Add Copy Sounds step to build.gradle
 - Include copy sounds step in podspec (if possible)
 - Add ranges for dependencies
+- Add Build_Config for react native to AppInfoModule